blak3r/treadspan/README.md

 The chip is powered by a USB Micro connector.
 So, you can find an old charger you have laying around and put the chip somewhere out of the way.
 It needs to be close to the Omni console but can basically just be in the same room.
 You can wrap the chip in electric tape if you're worried about it touching other metal.

+TO TRY:
+- I believe the Arduino Nano ESP32 would work and would require less setup.
+- ESP32 OLED Lora 32 V3 has a display and two buttons and you can buy an enclosure for it!

 ### Mobile App
 You'll need to have a Mac, install XCode, do things like create a developer certificate, and put your iphone into developer mode.
 It's a fair amount of steps.
 If I get enough interest i'll bite the bullet and go through the AppStore process so you don't have to do this.

+### Protocol Analysis
+If you're interested in learning more about the reverse engineering of protocol attempts.
+Then, look in the [Protocol Analysis](/protocol-analysis/README.md) folder.
+Here I include raw captures of the traffic over both the serial port and BLE as well as my notes from reversing the protocols.

 ## FAQS